ejasquith/kendal-chess-club/docs/INTERVIEWS.md

 ## Interviewee 4: Tim Lounds, end user

 Tim is an active member of the Kendal Chess Club, attending weekly as well as representing the club in county tournaments.
 I interviewed him to get an idea of what a member would expect from a club they are a part of, and what features would be important in that context.

+### As an active member of the club, do you use the club's current website?

+> [answer]

+### What features, content, or information do/would you find helpful as a member?

+> [answer]

+### Would you rather keep up with general chess world news through your club's site or other more established sources?

+> [answer]